- Spears Home

-Each semester the student will need to update for each course(s) a proctor to be used with the Spears School Online Learning Office one week prior to the start of the course.
+Each semester the student will need to update for each course(s) a proctor to be used with the Spears School Michael and Anne Greenwood Center for Online Excellence one week prior to the start of the course.

 Students may use one of the Spears Online Learning pre-approved proctors or submit a new Proctor Agreement Form.

 If student is using a pre-approved proctor, once selected, will be saved to the students file for use for the current semester.

 If student is selecting a new proctor, after the form has been submitted, an email is sent to the testing center requesting proctor service.
 If the testing center agrees, the Michael and Anne Greenwood Center for Online Excellence will be notified.
 The student will then receive email notification upon final approval from the Michael and Anne Greenwood Center for Online Excellence.

 Due to limited availability of certified testing facilities, paper based exams are unable to be administered to students located internationally.
 Students should verify exam method in a course prior to enrolling, if international travel is required.
 Students located internationally during exam period(s) for an online administered exam (Brightspace) are required to use ProctorU, an online testing service.
 Students may contact the Michael and Anne Greenwood Center for Online Excellence before enrolling to determine if the course will require proctored paper exams.
 Military students deployed internationally may use a testing center located on base.